My name is Sheree Wertz I am a registered Dental Hygienist and an Oral Health Coach

-As a infant I was a colicky baby, as a toddler I had high fevers, was anemic and given iron and Tetracycline which effected the color of my permanent teeth.
-We had well water which means there was no fluoride in the water.
+As an infant I was a colicky baby, as a toddler, I had high fevers, was anemic and given iron and Tetracycline which effected the color of my permanent teeth.
+We had well water, which means there was no fluoride in the water.
 My first memories of going to the Dentist were not good ones.
 My childhood dentist and believed in hand over mouth Dentistry, which I did not even know was a thing until I became a dental assistant at the age of sixteen.

 I remember being so afraid to go to that dentist and hating it.

 After that, I saw a pediatric Dentist until I was 18, they finally said I was too old to continue treatment there.
 I was so sad and did not see a dentist until I started Hygiene school even though I was working as a dental assistant.

 Fear of the Dentist is a funny thing — more on that subject in another blog.

 When I was eleven, I was teased by one kid in particular on the bus who gave me the nickname “Crusty “and asked almost every day if I knew what a toothbrush was?
 He would get all the other kids to point and laugh.
 I dreaded that bus rides home.
 Both my parents worked so I had no choice but to ride the bus home.
 There were several days I held back the tears until I got off the bus, ran to the house crying.

 I got good at not showing emotion and pushing down my feelings, pretending it did not bother me.
 The truth is it made me very self-conscious of my smile.

 It took me years to understand just how much that truly affected me.
 When things happen to you as a child, and you have repressed emotions and feeling they come up you later, you don’t always know what will trigger them or where they are coming from.
 I just kept moving forward not looking back or even thinking about those days or emotions, that would become a pattern for me in life one that would come back to bite me.